Clamoore3/Moorellis-Phone-Webstore/README.md

 Name: Clarence Moore III

 Overview: Pre-Launch Phone Webstore.

 Description: Website is a mock presentation of a new style of Phones that have yet to be release to market.
 Cutting edge technologies.
 Purpose is to showcase phone marketability, while engaging potential clients & investors.

+Technologies used:
+1. HTML5
+2. CSS

+Ideas for Future improvement:
+1. Create platform where users can interact and give feedback to increase fuctionability as well as develop occult following.
+2. Add option for Potential Investers to purchase shares in the company.
+3. increase user fuctionality

 # Cell Phone Webshop
 Hosting Link:  (https://clamoore3.github.io/Moorellis-Phone-Webstore/)